-Gear on new axle - note boss faces chassis centre, plus second axle prepared for the gear.
+Gear on new axle - note boss faces chassis centre.

-7. The new wheels can now be prepared.
+8. The new wheels can now be prepared.
 Insert crankpin screws and apply balance weights if desired.
 We use 10 thou plasticard and a compass cutter to make these.

 Wheel preparation.